The AT&T Issue Brief Library

 Compensation & Benefits

 We offer competitive pay and benefits to attract and retain a highly qualified workforce.
-We provide health coverage, life insurance and disability coverage, and in 2015, afforded health and welfare benefits to approximately 1.2 million employees, retirees and their dependents.
+We provide health coverage, life insurance and disability coverage, and in 2016, we afforded health and welfare benefits to approximately 1.1 million employees, retirees and their dependents.
 We offer some of the most competitive benefits in the industry for our U.S.-based employees.
 In addition to medical, dental, vision, life and disability coverage, we remain committed to helping employees plan for their retirement.
-Through various vehicles — including defined benefit pension plans and/or 401(k) savings plans with generous matches — employees have the opportunity to save toward retirement at a time when many companies are eliminating pension plans and/or curtailing savings plans.
+Through various vehicles—including defined benefit pension plans and/or 401(k) savings plans with generous matches—employees have the opportunity to save toward retirement at a time when many companies are eliminating pension plans and/or curtailing savings plans.

 Our employees are also eligible for employee discounts on AT&T-branded products and services, where available.
 To view more details about our benefits, visit our careers website.

-With about 50 percent union-represented employees (as of February, 2016), we have the largest full-time union-represented workforce of any company in America.
+With about 49% union-represented employees, we have the largest full-time union-represented workforce of any company in America.

 We’ve built cooperative relationships with our unions, primarily with the Communications Workers of America (CWA) and the International Brotherhood of Electrical Workers (IBEW).
 We work diligently with our unions to create competitive contracts that provide good wages and benefits for our employees.

 We have nearly two dozen union contracts.
-In 2015, we bargained eight labor contracts with the CWA and IBEW covering more than 40,000 employees.
-Recent agreements are proof that, even in tough economic times and in the midst of major changes in the marketplace and the telecommunications industry, the company and unions can work together to provide and protect high quality middle class careers — good union jobs with wages and benefits that are among the best in the country.
+In 2016, we completed 15 agreements with the CWA and IBEW, covering nearly 61,000 employees.
+Recent agreements are proof that, even in tough economic times and in the midst of major changes in the marketplace and the telecommunications industry, the company and unions can work together to provide and protect high-quality middle class careers—good union jobs with wages and benefits that are among the best in the country.

-In 2011, AT&T launched Your Health Matters, a health and wellness program for employees.
-The vision of Your Health Matters is to deliver a world-class, comprehensive health and wellness program that engages our participants, supports health care consumerism, and manages health care conditions and costs for participants and AT&T. Our health initiatives focus on engaging participants using leading-edge technology and converting awareness into action through behavior-based marketing communication.
+AT&T offers Your Health Matters (YHM), a health and wellness program for employees.
+The vision of YHM is to deliver a world-class, comprehensive health and wellness program that engages our participants, supports health care consumerism and manages health care conditions and costs for participants and AT&T. Our health initiatives focus on engaging participants using leading-edge technology and converting awareness into action through behavior-based marketing communication.

-- Your Health Matters Champions: Champions are a network of more than 3,000 employee ambassadors who are passionate about promoting a culture of health and wellness at AT&T. YHM introduced “grab-and-go” activity kits in 2015 to enable Champions to easily organize wellness-related activities with their colleagues, such as hydration challenges and 5K walk/runs.
-For these events, Champions received promotional materials — including t-shirts, flyers, email templates and more — to get their colleagues engaged.
+- Your Health Matters Champions: Champions are a network of more than 4,300 employee ambassadors who are passionate about promoting a culture of health and wellness at AT&T. YHM introduced “grab-and-go” activity kits in 2015 to enable Champions to easily organize wellness-related activities with their colleagues, such as hydration challenges and 5K walks/runs.
+In 2016, YHM implemented a new Well-Being Vendor.
+For the roll-out events, Champions received promotional materials—including t-shirts, flyers, email templates and more—to get their colleagues engaged.

 In the event an accident occurs in the workplace, our policy is to respond swiftly, investigate contributing factors, determine the root cause and take appropriate corrective actions to protect our employees, neighboring communities and the environment.
 We require employees to report all alleged work-related injuries, illnesses and accidents.
-For U.S. operations in 2015, our OSHA total recordable occupational injury and illness rate was 1.62 per 100 employees.
-This rate is lower than the most recent average published by the Bureau of Labor Statistics for the telecommunications industry, which was 2.2 per 100 employees in 2014.1
+For U.S. operations in 2016, our OSHA total recordable occupational injury and illness rate was 1.75 per 100 employees.
+This rate is lower than the most recent average published by the Bureau of Labor Statistics for the telecommunications industry, which was 2.2 per 100 employees in 2015.i

 We’ve remained dedicated to supporting active military personnel, their families and military veterans.
 Learn more about AT&T military support.